Case Screening

 Focused perioperative support for declarations, deposition preparation, expert coordination, and evolving case strategy.

-We centered the brand around perioperative problems most aligned with Brianna’s background and the types of matters where targeted nursing review is most useful.
+The practice is centered around perioperative problems most aligned with the founder’s operating-room background and the types of matters where targeted nursing review adds the most value.

 Core records, basic allegations, and any known red-flag concerns.